Buyers Guide: Capacity Planning Tool Checklist

-Go deeper into each factor to determine which factor matters most to you.
-You’ll find out what that factor is so important.
+Go deeper into each factor to determine which ones matter most to you.
+You’ll find out what's important for each factor.
 And you’ll learn what sets a positive score apart from a negative score.

 1. Time It Takes to Use